BiSS is an open source digital interface for sensors and actuators.

 The BiSS interface was introduced by iC-Haus as an open-source interface in 2002. iC-Haus wanted to achieve a fast bidirectional sensor/actuator communication standard that remained compatible with the established SSI (Synchronous Serial Interface) standard.
-Throughout more than 10 years, BiSS adoption has increased constantly, currently exceeding 300 licensed device manufacturers, including industry leaders like Balluff, Baumer, Danaher Motion, Kübler, Hengstler, Hohner, Pepperl+Fuchs, Renishaw, Schneider Electric, Yaskawa, Yuheng Optics, and many others.
+Throughout almost 20 years, BiSS adoption has increased constantly, currently approaching 600 licensed device manufacturers, including industry leaders like Balluff, Baumer, Danaher Motion, Kübler, Hengstler, Hohner, Pepperl+Fuchs, Renishaw, Schneider Electric, Yaskawa, Yuheng Optics, and many others.

 Features and Advantages